Pete Hoekstra: Gun laws

-Hoekstra consistently opposed gun control during his tenure, earning an A rating from the National Rifle Association.
+Hoekstra consistently opposed gun control during his tenure, earning an A rating from the NRA Political Victory Fund.
 In 2005 he voted to prohibit product lawsuits against gun manufacturers.
 In 1994 he voted against the Federal Assault Weapons Ban.

 False claims about WMDs in Iraq

-Hoekstra was a proponent of the claim that the Saddam Hussein regime in Iraq possessed weapons of mass destruction (WMDs), and held onto this belief even after no WMDs were found in the wake of the Iraq invasion.
+Hoekstra was a proponent of the claim that the Saddam Hussein regime in Iraq possessed weapons of mass destruction (WMDs) at the time of the Second Gulf War, and held onto this belief even after no WMDs were found in the wake of the Iraq invasion.
 In 2006, Hoekstra made headlines by announcing at a press conference in the Capitol that weapons of mass destruction had been located in Iraq in the form of 500 chemical weapons.
 However, the weapons in question were defunct munitions, manufactured prior to the 1991 Gulf War and which had been scattered throughout Iraq.
 The media had already reported on these munitions when Hoekstra made his announcement that the weapons had been discovered.
 Hoekstra's insistence that the Hussein regime possessed weapons of mass destruction were disputed by both Pentagon officials, the Duelfer Report, and the intelligence community.

 On November 3, 2006, The New York Times reported that a website created at the request of Hoekstra and Senator Pat Roberts was found to contain detailed information that could potentially be helpful to those seeking to produce nuclear weapons.
 The website was shut down on November 2 following questioning by The New York Times.

-As of September 17, 2007, some news outlets reported that the Congressional committee Hoekstra had overseen had created "erroneous" and "misleading" reports about Iran's nuclear capabilities.
+As of September 17, 2007, some news outlets reported that the congressional committee Hoekstra had overseen had created "erroneous" and "misleading" reports about Iran's nuclear capabilities.
 "Among the committee's assertions is that Iran is producing weapons-grade uranium at its facility in the town of Natanz.
 The IAEA called that "incorrect", noting that weapons-grade uranium is enriched to a level of 90 percent or more.
 Iran has enriched uranium to 3.5 percent under IAEA monitoring."